 Delegation of authority to the ISD Director by the County Mayor is pursuant to Section 2-10.4 of the Code of Miami-Dade County.
-To ensure equity and adherence to all applicable regulations governing the selection of a service provider, ISD shall coordinate and oversee as follows:
+To ensure equity and adherence to all applicable regulations governing the selection of a service provider, ISD With respect to Covered Services, the County Mayor hereby delegates to the Director of ISD the authority and responsibility to shall coordinate and oversee as follows:

 - 1. Provide advice regarding different project delivery methods and make recommendations to the client department on contracting strategies. - 2.
-Prepare the solicitation documents for the acquisition of the covered services described in this IO with input from the client department, and advertise each solicitation. - Schedule, advertise, record, coordinate and conduct the selection and negotiation committee meetings for the acquisition of professional architectural, engineering, landscape architecture, and land surveying and mapping (A&E) services, including design-build and construction manager-at-risk services as covered services described in this IO. - 4.
-Indicate, in applicable solicitation(s), any participation restrictions specific to the solicitation, or subsequent acquisition of professional architectural, engineering, landscape architecture, and land surveying and mapping (A&E) services, including design-build and construction manager-at-risk projects. - 5.
+Prepare the solicitation documents for the acquisition of the covered services described in this IO with input from the client department, and advertise each solicitation. - 3.
+Schedule, advertise, record, coordinate and conduct the selection and negotiation committee meetings for the acquisition of professional architectural, engineering, landscape architecture, and land surveying and mapping (A&E) services, including Professional Services, design-build and construction manager-at-risk services as covered services described in this IO. - 4.
+Indicate, in applicable solicitation(s), any participation restrictions specific to the solicitation, or subsequent acquisition of Covered Services professional architectural, engineering, landscape architecture, and land surveying and mapping (A&E) services, including design-build and construction manager-at-risk projects. - 5.
 Identify in the advertisement restrictions, exclusions, and/or exemptions from consultant participation in potential forthcoming services.
 Include clarification in the advertisement of who may or may not participate on the specific solicitation as a result of specific requirements, previous contractual engagements, conflict of interests, or competitive advantage. - 6.
-The A/E selection coordinator or designee shall be responsible for requesting and receiving any additional information from proposers after submittal deadline. - 7.
+The A/E selection Consultant cCoordinator or designee shall be responsible for requesting and receiving any additional information from proposers after submittal deadline. - 7.
 Ensure compliance with this IO.